lukrycyfa/crowdfund-tutorial-boilerplate/README.md

-# Getting Started CrowdFund-Tutorial-Boilerplate
+# Getting Started With CrowdFund-Tutorial-Boilerplate

-This project was created as a boilerplate to assist with The [Crowdfund-Tutorial](http://place-link-here).
+- This project was created as a boilerplate to assist with The [Crowdfund-Tutorial](http://place-link-here).

 ## Requirements